-We all carry ideas that feel true because we’vebut heard them so many times.
+We all carry ideas that feel trueinformation because we’ve heard them so many times.
 But when you look closer, the real story is usually different.
-These three are the most common mistakes people make about how the world works and fixing them makes you instantlythem smarter.
+These three are the most common mistakes people make about how the world workswork and fixing them makes you instantly smarter.

 Hard work alone leads to success